 Participants' medical records will be accessed up to twelve months following enrolment to ascertain follow up data from enrolment to 6 months.
-Data will be collected as close to real time as possible; RCGP RSC, EMIS and NHS Digital and other sources of routinely collected data will be utilised if required.
+Data will be collected as close to real time as possible; RCGP RSC, EMIS, NHS Digital, electronic Data Research and Innovation Service (eDRIS), The Secure Anonymised information Linkage (SAILS) Databank, Health and Social Care Northern Ireland (HSC Business Services Organisations/HSC Trusts) (HSC NI) and other sources of routinely collected data will be utilised if required.
 To investigate the impact of trial interventions on the longer-term effects of COVID-19, we will use these data collection methods to follow-up participants, for up to 10 years.